• Skip to primary navigation

 Pickle lovers are going to love this dip because it’s packed with chunks of dill pickles and flavor.
 We are huge pickle fans that’s why we have this dill pickle sauce that doubles as a dip that you may also love.

 This dip is perfect for football season because it is so simple to make and it’s a crowd pleaser.
 And no special equipment is needed just a bowl and a spoon!
-Another great dip to try is this easy spinach dip.
+Another great dip to try is this slow cooker spinach and artichoke dip.

 What is Pickle Wrap Dip?